 Curator

-Stage for Contemporary Performance was initiated by freelance artists.
-A working group led by Lauri Antti Mattila approached the executive team of the Helsinki City Theatre with a proposal signed by 885 performing arts professionals.
-The proposal asked the theatre to respond to topical challenges in the society and field of performing arts.
+The Stage for Contemporary Performance was initiated by artists working in the independent field of performing arts.
+In spring 2019, a working group assembled by Lauri Antti Mattila submitted a proposal to the Helsinki City Theatre, signed by 885 performing arts professionals.
+The proposal asked the theatre to respond to current changes in society and the performing arts field.
+During the pilot phase from 2021 to 2023, the stage’s curators were Tuomas Laitinen, Riikka Thitz, and Suvi Tuominen.

 In 2024–2025, the Stage for Contemporary Performance is supported by the Kone Foundation.